4everlynn/kinnara/README.md

 }
 ```

-&nbsp;&nbsp;&nbsp;&nbsp;In this way, we can manage the API path and version well,
+In this way, we can manage the API path and version well,
 but there will be a lot of duplicate code.
-&nbsp;&nbsp;&nbsp;&nbsp;There will be many copies of `request.js` and 90% of their composition is exactly the same.
+There will be many copies of `request.js` and 90% of their composition is exactly the same.
 This looks so stupid.

 ---